I’m always looking for pre-packaged raw foods my dog sitter can use while I’m away.

 Oxidation of fats can be an issue when microwaving foods containing fats and oils … including meat.
 When oils oxidize they become unstable, rancid and toxic.

 Italy’s University of Bari did a study on olive oil.
 It showed that when microwaved it had a higher and faster rate of oxidization than conventionally heated oil.

 Meat is an important protein source for dogs.
 And it’s best fed raw.
 Using the microwave to heat raw dog food for any reason completely negates nutritional benefits of feeding raw.
 It can also make bones splinter.
 So if you forget to thaw your dog’s meal, give him a nice big recreational bone and call it a fast day instead!

 And don’t microwave kibble either … even if you think your dog would like a warm meal for a change!
 Microwaving further depletes kibble’s already poor nutritional value.

 The Take Away

-There’s an inadequate amount of research validating or discrediting the negative effects of microwave use or the effects of eating microwaved food on the human body.
-This lack of research doesn’t mean there isn’t a valid need for caution and in my opinion, avoidance.
+There’s not enough research either validating or discrediting the negative effects of microwaving on food … or the effects of eating microwaved food on the body.
+The fact is, we don’t really know much about any harmful long term effects of microwaving.
+In my opinion. the lack of research creates a valid need for caution … and preferably, avoiding the microwave altogether!